SemanticAccessAndRetrieval/Elas4RDF-index/README.md

 2. *extended* : extends baseline document by including additional information for each triple component (if it is a resource - URI).
 Additional information corresponds to values of properties that can be given as input (e.g. *rdfs:comment*).

-This project automates the indexing process and can applied over any environment that runs Elasticsearch & Python3.
+This project automates the indexing process and can be applied over any environment that runs Elasticsearch & Python3.
 ### Setup
 Download an Elastic search package  (e.g. v=elasticsearch-6.8.0).
 After extracting all contents, start an instance:
 ```